thacherT1D/new-angular-curriculum/Unit-2/09-promises.md

 >A promise represents a value that may not be available yet. i.e. an action that is being executed asynchronously.

-For example, you might seen some `knex` code like this:
+For example, you might have seen some `knex` code like this:

 ```js
 knex('puppies')